rucio/documentation/docs/operator/multi_vo_rucio.md

 ## Managing VOs

-Super_root can also change the description and email for a VO using `update_vo` API call.
+Super_root can also change the description and email for a VO using the `update_vo` API call.
 If a VO root user loses access to their account, the super_root can associate a new identity with it using `recover_vo_root_identity`.
 Finally, a list of current VOs and their descriptions is accessible via `list_vos`.